asthabhatiwara/Sliding-Puzzle-Solver/README.md

 ## puzzle_state.cpp
 This file contains a struct class which describes any puzzle state in the search space.<br/>
-It stores the Current State as a list, Goal State as a list, Current Level, Parent State, and functions to calculate heuristic (both Manhattan and misplaced tiles).<br/>
+It stores the Current State , Goal State , Current Level, Parent State, total cost and functions to calculate heuristic (both Manhattan and misplaced tiles).<br/>
 And a backtrack function to print the valid moves/steps which are involved in solving the given state of sliding puzzle.

 ## Puzzle_solver